pikaia79/baud/README.md

-# baudstorage
+# baud

-BaudStorage is a distributed data storage system with reliability, scalability, and flexibility.
+Baud is a distributed data storage & search system with reliability, scalability, and flexibility.

 ## Data Model